India Six-Factor Premia, Attribution & Regime Analysis

 The work is aimed at investors and researchers who want evidence, not anecdotes: Which factors earned positive long-run premia in India?
 How correlated are they?
 How much of a Nifty 200 Value or Smallcap 250 return is explained by market beta alone versus a full factor model?
 Do funds earn alpha after controlling for known risks?
 Does momentum interact with value or the market factor?
 And does the quality factor (RMW) still pay when the market factor is negative?

-The results section below is organised by theme — market puzzles, factor premia, index and fund attribution, momentum risk, and a formal hypothesis test — with interactive charts you can explore directly in the browser.
+Interactive exhibits in the factor-model and what-you-will-see sections organize results by theme — market puzzles, factor premia, index and fund attribution, momentum risk, and a formal hypothesis test.

 Why factor models for India?